JBolding/Hello-world/README.md

 # Hello-world
 I am a CIS student at UT Tyler.
-I have inerests in cyber security, networking, and database design.
+I have interests in cyber security, networking, and database design.